You Can't Always Get What You Want: Games of Ordered Preference: Introduction

 \section{Introduction}

-In optimal decision-making, a user's preferences often reflect competing goals such as safety and efficiency.
-For example, an autonomous car on a highway is designed to obey speed limits for passenger safety while simultaneously minimizing travel time.
-However, treating all preferences as equally important can be problematic, especially when some preferences encode hard constraints, such as avoiding collision.
+\IEEEPARstart{I}{n} optimal decision-making, a user's preferences often reflect competing goals such as safety and efficiency.
+For example, consider the intersection scenario in \cref{fig:goop-intersection} where each vehicle has a different order of preferences regarding reaching the goal, driving under the speed limit, driving within the lane, and minimizing fuel usage.
+In such cases, treating all preferences as equally important can be problematic, especially when some preferences encode hard constraints, such as respecting lane boundaries.
 When formulated as an optimization problem, conflicting preferences can lead to infeasibility and ultimately cause solver failure.

 In many cases---such as the autonomous driving example above---there is a clear hierarchy among the conflicting preferences.
-A na\"ive approach to encode this concept of ordered preference is construct a single objective function with weighted contributions from each preference, which can be adjusted manually or learned from data ~\cite{levine2012continuous}, ~\cite{ng2000algorithms}.
-However, such formulations can easily become ill-conditioned, and it is not always straightforward to design weights which yield desired behavior.
+A na\"ive approach to encode this concept of ordered preference is to construct a single objective function with weighted contributions from each preference, which can be adjusted manually or learned from data ~\cite{levine2012continuous}, ~\cite{ng2000algorithms}.
+However, such formulations can easily become ill-conditioned, and it is not always straightforward to design weights which yield the desired behavior.

-Nevertheless, hierarchical optimization problems are well-studied in the optimization literature ~\cite{anandalingam1992hierarchical,lai1996hierarchical,allende2013solving,dempe2006optimality,dempe2013bilevel,dempe2015bilevel}.
-These problems are naturally characterized as a sequence of nested mathematical programs, in which the decision variable at each level is constrained to be a minimizer of the problem at the level below.
-Nested problems of this kind can be solved via ``lexicographic minimization,'' in which we solve each subproblem in order, from the lowest level to the highest level, preserving the optimality of higher priority preferences (at lower levels) by adding additional constraints \cite{kochenderfer2019algorithms, anilkumar2016lexicographic, khosravani2018application}.
-In single-agent settings, hierarchical least-squares quadratic problems have been studied in \cite{escande2014hierarchical}, in the context of real-time robot control.
-More general connectivity structures---mathematical program networks---have also been characterized in \cite{laine2024mathematical}.
+Hierarchical optimization problems have been well studied in the operations research literature \cite{anandalingam1992hierarchical,lai1996hierarchical}.
+These problems are naturally characterized as a sequence of nested mathematical programs, where the decision variable at each level is constrained to be a minimizer of the problem at the level below.
+Several studies such as \cite{allende2013solving,dempe2006optimality,dempe2013bilevel,dempe2015bilevel} have explored theoretical properties such as optimality conditions and constraint qualifications in bilevel settings.
+Nested problems of this kind can also be solved via “lexicographic minimization,” in which each subproblem is addressed in order—from the lowest level to the highest level—while preserving the optimality of higher-priority preferences (at lower levels) by incorporating additional constraints \cite{kochenderfer2019algorithms, anilkumar2016lexicographic, khosravani2018application}.